lorenzocasalinii/MicroPandOS/README.md

 make
 ```

-Open `umps3` and create the machine
+Install and open umps3 (linux only), choose open an existing machine configuration, then select the `umps3.json` file

 ## Authors